PneumaSolutions/rim-manual-old/src/workingwithsessions.md

 <!-- end -->
 Now, when you activate this shortcut, you will either automatically land in the remote session, or send a prompt to the user's machine that they can accept.
 #### More Ways to use Unattended Session Shortcuts
 Unattended session shortcuts, like any other shortcuts, can have global hotkeys associated with them.
 This can be extremely useful if you are a maintenance tech managing multiple computers in a workgroup.
 For example, if your workgroup consists of 6 computers that you perform routine maintenance on, you could configure Alt+Control+1 through 6 as hotkeys for each respective machine.
-This ought to greatly speed up your workflow.
+This ought to significantly speed up your workflow.
 In addition, you can call up an unattended session via the run box if you copy the shortcut into your user directory.
 Once you've copied the shortcut, you may start an unattended session by typing your-session-name.url in the run box.
 ### Revoking Unattended Access
 If you no longer want your machine to be controlled unattended, you can revoke the controller's access.
 You do not need to be in a session in order to do this.